dvrzan/json-parse-to-list/README.md

-# Json parse to list POC
+# JSON parse to list

 ## About the app